jeaye/blog.jeaye.com/_posts/2016-03-01-github-pages-https.md

 important, as is my usage of **https** vs **http**.

 Github's server may, for various reasons, send over a 301 redirect request.
-With just this configuration, the request will be proxied and sent directly to the client, causing them to end up at `username.github.io`.
+With just this configuration, the request will be forwarded to the client unmodified, causing them to end up at `username.github.io`.
 That's no good.
 We'll setup a reverse proxy to ensure such a redirect from Github is changed before it hits the client:

 ```text
 ProxyPassReverse / https://username.github.io/